KirillKulaev/EDD_yandex/README.md

 ## Use PySCF from data

-You can use data to PySCF calculations
+You can use data to PySCF calculations.
+Next code calculate energy of chemical system based on electron density, electron density on spatial grid

 ```python
 import numpy as np